linode/docs/docs/guides/security/encryption/post-quantum-encryption-nginx-ubuntu2404/index.md

 The National Institute of Standards and Technology (NIST) recently [released](https://www.nist.gov/news-events/news/2024/08/nist-releases-first-3-finalized-post-quantum-encryption-standards) its first finalized Post-Quantum Encryption Standards to protect against quantum computer attacks.
 This includes the Module-Lattice-based Key-Encapsulation Mechanism standard (ML-KEM, defined in [FIPS-203](https://csrc.nist.gov/pubs/fips/203/final)).
 It is already being implemented in the industry using an early [pre-standardization draft](https://datatracker.ietf.org/doc/draft-tls-westerbaan-xyber768d00/) for use with TLS.

 Deploying this algorithm for your web server currently requires some additional steps.
 The process may vary depending on your operating system's version of OpenSSL.
-This guide shows how to deploy this algorithm with NGINX on Ubuntu 24.04.
-The [Open Quantum Safe (OQS) provider](https://github.com/open-quantum-safe/oqs-provider) for OpenSSL is built to enable the post quantum encryption algorithm.
+This guide shows how to deploy this algorithm with NGINX on Ubuntu 24.04, using the [Open Quantum Safe (OQS) provider](https://github.com/open-quantum-safe/oqs-provider) for OpenSSL, which is used to enable the post quantum encryption algorithm.
 After it is configured for the web server, several ways to verify that the server is using the algorithm are demonstrated.

 ## Before You Begin